Om1cron/DJANGO-SCHOOL-MANAGEMENT/README.md

  * table browser for viewing data
  * abi viewer
  * bp voting tool
  * ability to view pending FIO requests, reject, respond, or request funds.
-(Handling sent requests
+(Handling sent requests is not yet available.)

+**Advanced-mode offers additional functionality when sending actions.**

+ *Using the advanced features will not normally b